GermanUCgeek/EndpointSupportv2/README.md

 Requirements for Script usage:
 - IP address of endpoint
 - User with privileges to access Command Line Interface of endpoint via SSH
-- Number for test call
+- Destination for test call